Mengnan-Zhao-Happy/Mengnan-Zhao-Happy.github.io/index.md

 - 2025.03, Back from a CSC visiting program at NUS.
 Open to inquiries！

 ## Honors
-- Selected for the 2024 China Association for Science and Technology Youth Talent PhD Program (Computer Society)
+- 2024 China Association for Science and Technology Youth Talent PhD Program (Computer Society)
 - 2024 Outstanding Graduate of Liaoning Province
 - 2024 National PhD Scholarship (China)
 - 2024 Outstanding Graduate of Dalian University of Technology